Bluedot-Innovation/PointSDK-Plugin-Cordova/README.md

     }

 ### Description
 This function provides a callback function to the SDK that will be called the device has left a Geofence in a Check-Out Zone that had been previously checked into.
-Identifying information on the fence, the zone and the dwell time in minutes are passed back to the callback function as separate parameters.
+Identifying information on the fence, the zone, the dwell time and custom data in minutes are passed back to the callback function as separate parameters.

 ### Parameters